lace-wing/tMod_Localizations/StarlightRiver/README.md

 ### Avoiding conflicts

 Before start translating a certain part of the texts, always inform others so we don't edit the same piece of text at the same time.
-There is a `#zh-translation-discussion` channel for you to do this.
+There is a `#plans` channel for you to do this.
 State which part you are going to translate and pin that message.

-Mod-specific translation discussions should also be done in that channel.
+Mod-specific translation discussions should also be done in `#zh-translation-discussion` under the mod's channel.

 If you feel like there will be a long debate on a topic, for example if no one could agree with other's translation of an item, create a thread to continue your arguments instead of spaming the main thread.